 If the indices of the occurrences are not significant, then the array should be modelled using an element with XSD nillable 'false'.
-Optional occurrences with empty representation will not create items in the Infoset, so the absolute position of any optional occurrences with normal representation is not preserved.
+Optional occurrences with empty representation do not create items in the Infoset, so the absolute position of any optional occurrences with normal representation is not preserved.
 Optional occurrences with empty representation are therefore skipped.